 We have substituted diced fennel for potatoes in this recipe.
 The fennel reduces the carbohydrate count and adds great flavor.
 In addition, it is a much healthier vegetable.
 Fennel is a non-starchy vegetable and it is delicious in this soup.
 Fennel has a unique licorice taste when it is raw It adds a subtle earthiness when added to this soup and compliments the vegetables.

 The stems of the fennel plant have a much stronger flavor than the bulb.
 I simply discard them as I have not yet discovered a use for them.
 The feathery fronds of the plant are beautiful as a garnish though.
-I have also included them in floral centerpieces which adds a lovely affect.
+I have also included them in floral centerpieces which adds a lovely effect.
 If you are not familiar with using fennel, these ideas will get you on the taste adventure trail.

 - Roasted fennel